-- Take children with you to other stores, explaining how to plan purchases in advance and make unit price comparisons and also checking for value, quality, reparability, warranty, etc. Spending money can be fun and very productive when spending is planned.
+Take children with you to other stores, explaining how to plan purchases in advance and make unit price comparisons and also checking for value, quality, reparability, warranty, etc. Spending money can be fun.
+Also very productive when spending is planned.
 Unplanned spending however, usually results in 20-30 percent of our money being wasted because we obtain poor value with many purchases.